questo-ai/Kafka/README.md

 | [Math]             | Math holds helper functions for common mathematical computations
 | [PartialParse]     | A PartialParse is a snapshot of an arc-standard dependency parse
 | [Transducer]       | Holds methods for conversions between data types
-| [Internal Practices]       | Holds methods for conversions between data types
+| [Internal Practices]       | Some documentation for our internal practises

 [Data]: docs/source/Data.md